nshdesai/ComputingBlog/content/posts/introToFlask.md

     if __name__ = '__main__':
         app.run(debug=True)

-It is very important that you _do not_ import **EVERYTHING** from flask, as it is a very big library.
+It is very important that you _do not_ import **everything** from flask, as it is a very big library.
 The third line tells Flask where to look for templates, static files, and so on.
 The `@app.route` is a decorator, which allows you to actually implement the html.
 You can do a lot of neat things with html, flask and css.
 This is only the tip of the iceberg.